johnwesleyquintero/scalesmart/docs/amazon-seller-tools/documentation.md

 ### 5.3.
 Financials

 - FBA Calculator: To estimate FBA fees and profitability.
   - ACoS Calculator: To calculate Advertising Cost of Sales.
-The ACoS calculator now includes manual input fields for campaign data and displays a calculation history table.
+The ACoS calculator now includes manual input fields for campaign data, displays a calculation history table, and visualizes ACoS trends over time using a chart.
   - Profit Margin Calc: To calculate profit margins.
+  - Campaign Card: Displays key campaign metrics, including ACoS, CTR, Conversion Rate, and campaign status (Active, Paused, Out of Budget, Ended).
+Also includes RoAS.
+  - CSV Data Upload & Mapping: The `GenericCsvDataMapper` component is used for mapping CSV columns.
+It now includes a preview of the CSV data and a "Download Sample CSV" button.
+The "Download Sample CSV" button is provided by the `SampleCsvButton` component.
+  - Sample CSV Button: The `SampleCsvButton` component provides a button to download a sample CSV file for the current tool.
+The button dynamically adjusts the sample CSV file name based on the tool.
+  - ACoS Calculator: To calculate Advertising Cost of Sales.
+  - Profit Margin Calc: To calculate profit margins.
+  - Campaign Card: Displays key campaign metrics, including ACoS, CTR, Conversion Rate, and campaign status (Active, Paused, Out of Budget, Ended).
+Also includes RoAS.
+  - CSV Data Upload & Mapping: The `GenericCsvDataMapper` component is used for mapping CSV columns.
+It now includes a preview of the CSV data and a "Download Sample CSV" button.
+The "Download Sample CSV" button is provided by the `SampleCsvButton` component.
+  - Sample CSV Button: The `SampleCsvButton` component provides a button to download a sample CSV file for the current tool.
+The button dynamically adjusts the sample CSV file name based on the tool.
   - ACoS Calculator: To calculate Advertising Cost of Sales.
 - Optimal Price Calc: To help determine optimal pricing strategies.

 ### 5.4.
 PPC & Ads